 The APCERT Operational Framework constitutes the main source of information on how the APCERT operates and its mission and general activities.
 A number of other documents exist and should be read in conjunction with the Operational Framework.
-The diagram below outlines the supplementary information.
+The diagram in Appendix 1 outlines the supplementary information.